 Send Us Your Best & Worst Phishing Email Examples!

 We want to see YOUR best phish.
 Hang on, let’s reword that.
 If anyone sends you or your company a particularly good phish — really convincing ones or comically bad ones — take a screenshot and send it to HashedOut@TheSSLStore.com.
 Just make sure to cover up anything you don’t want the world to see.
 Probably best to rephrase that, too.
 If there are any recipients, email addresses or proprietary information included on the screenshot make sure to obscure it before sending it.

-And check back here periodically, we’ll update this article regularly as more and more phish swim our way.
+And check back on this phishing email examples article periodically.
+We’ll update this article as more and more phish swim our way.